Step-by-Step Reasoning to Solve Grid Puzzles: Where do LLMs Falter?: Related Work

 \section{Related Work}

 \paragraph{Puzzle-solving Task}

-Puzzle-solving task provides detailed insights into LLMs’ logical reasoning. \citet{giadikiaroglou2024puzzle} categorize puzzles into (1) rule-based and (2) rule-less puzzles.
+Puzzle-solving task provides insights into LLMs’ logical reasoning. \citet{giadikiaroglou2024puzzle} categorize puzzles into (1) rule-based and (2) rule-less puzzles.
 Rule-less puzzles include riddles \cite{lin-etal-2021-riddlesense}, MCQs \cite{zhao2023solving}, programming puzzles \cite{schuster2021programming}, and commonsense reasoning puzzles \cite{gu2023beyond}; however, in our work we focus on rule-based puzzles.
-In rule-based puzzles, past attempts have explored Sudoku \cite{Noever2021PuzzleSW}, Rubik's Cube, 8-puzzle, Game of 24 \cite{yao2024tree}, crosswords \cite{yao2024tree}, chess puzzles \cite{feng2024chessgpt}, card games \cite{gupta2023chatgpt}, and BoardgameQA \cite{kazemi2024boardgameqa}.
-However, grid-based puzzle solving is under-explored. \citet{mitra-baral-2015-learning} proposed a grid-based puzzle dataset, but this work does not provide any insights into the performance of recent LLMs.
-Motivated by this, we propose a systematically curated grid-based puzzle dataset, \textit{GridPuzzle}, and also provide a detailed evaluation of various LLMs in puzzle-solving.
+In rule-based puzzles, past attempts have explored Sudoku \cite{Noever2021PuzzleSW}, Rubik's Cube, 8-puzzle, Game of 24 \cite{yao2024tree}, crosswords \cite{yao2024tree}, chess puzzles \cite{feng2024chessgpt}, card games \cite{gupta2023chatgpt}, BoardgameQA \cite{kazemi2024boardgameqa}, and Lateral Thinking Puzzles \cite{huang2024latevalinteractivellmsevaluation}.
+However, grid-based puzzle solving is under-explored. \citet{mitra-baral-2015-learning} proposed a grid-based puzzle dataset and \citet{dziri2023faithfatelimitstransformers} studied compositionality in LLMs using Grid Puzzle, but these works do not provide any insights into the performance of recent LLMs.
+Motivated by this, we propose a systematically curated grid-based puzzle dataset, \textit{GridPuzzle}, and provide an evaluation of various LLMs in puzzle-solving.

 \paragraph{Automatic Evaluation of Reasoning Chains}

 Previous works \cite{dalvi-etal-2021-explaining, saparov2022language, han2022folio} have focused on reference-free evaluation, which is not reliant on gold-reasoning chains.
 Recently, ROSCOE \cite{golovneva2022roscoe} proposed a suite of metrics to measure the semantic consistency, logicality, informativeness, fluency, and factuality of reasoning chains, while the ReCEval framework \cite{prasad-etal-2023-receval} evaluates reasoning chains based on two key properties: correctness and informativeness.
 Recent evaluation methods such as \textit{LLM evaluation} \cite{chiang-lee-2023-large} and G-Eval \cite{liu-etal-2023-g} leverage LLMs to measure the quality of reasoning chains. \textit{LLM evaluation} involves presenting task instructions and a text sample to LLMs, asking them to rate the sample's quality on a 5-point Likert scale, whereas the latter incorporates automatic chain-of-thought generated by the LLM describing the detailed evaluation steps.
 Additionally, \citet{tyen2023llms}’s attempt to use GPT-4 as an evaluator in a few-shot setting, shows that evaluating reasoning chains remains a challenge.
 Furthermore, AutoRace (Automatic Reasoning Chain Evaluation) \cite{hao2024llm} proposed a fully automated approach for evaluating reasoning chains that adapt to different tasks without human effort.
 However, these methods do not evaluate reasoning chains at the level of fine-grained error types and do not provide detailed task-specific insights.
 To address this, we propose LLM-based reference-free evaluation methods that identify fine-grained errors and assess the correctness of generated reasoning chains.